pedrovponte/PLOG-project/README.md

 ### Game Over

 At the end of every turn, two predicates are called:
-- `calculateScore(+FinalGameState, +Adj, +Score, -FinalScore)`  that updates the score of the player who just played analyzing the current Game State with the predicate `getAdjacentes`,
+- `calculateScore(+FinalGameState, +Adj, +Score, -FinalScore)`  that updates the score of the player who just played analyzing the current Game State with the help of the previously called predicate `getAdjacentes`;
 - `game_over(+Player, -NextPlayer,+Score)` in order to check if the game is over, according to the rules already presented.
 This predicate evaluates whether the current Player won or not by evaluating his current Score.
-If the Score is 10, means the game ended and in that case, the NextPlayer is unified with the term 'end'.
+If the Score is 10, means the game ended and in that case, NextPlayer is unified with the term 'end'.
 Otherwise, the variable NextPlayer becomes the next player to play.

+All the predicates mentioned in this section can be found in the file [game_logic.pl](src/game_logic.pl).

 ---

 ### Board Evaluation

-The evaluation of the board is made using the `value(+GameState, +Player, +FinalRow, +FinalCol, -Value)` predicate returning the highest value in the current board for the player.
+The evaluation of the board is made using the `value(+GameState, +Player, +FinalRow, +FinalCol, -Value)`.
 Although this predicate has a different amount of arguments than those requested by the teachers, we implemented the predicate this way to optimize the evaluation.
+Using the predicate getAdjacentes and calculateScore we just unified the variavel Value with the Score obtained.
+This way we can move the kois to the possible place that will add the most score.

 ---